Mandan tops BHS in high-scoring season opener

-The Mandan Braves had two hundred and eighty-three days to prepare for Tuesday’s boys’ basketball season opener against Bismarck High School.
+The Mandan Braves had 283 days to prepare for Tuesday’s boys basketball season opener against Bismarck High School.

 Brandon Schafer, Mandan coach, said he used that time to find the pieces needed to solve the Demons’ unrelenting pressure.
 Those pieces helped the Braves knock off the defending West Region champions 91-87 at the Mandan gym.